redpesk-core/sec-cynagora/README.md

 value 0 means no expiration, permanent rule.
 The negative values are used to avoid caching, their expiration value is given by the formula `-(1 + x)`.

+Cynagora allows tiers programs to add features through the agent mechanism.
+The file `agent.md` explains it more in detail.

 ## API Overview

 CYNAGORA comes with 2 APIs:

- - a protocol API that can be easily implemented in most languages (see src/cynagora-protocol.txt)
+ - a protocol API that can be easily implemented in most languages (see `protocol.md`)

- - a client C library (see src/cynagora.h)
+ - a client C library (see `src/cynagora.h`)

 It also provide optionally for compatibility a subset of the C client libraries.